 In this blog we look at the SSH Known Hosts process and how we can centralise it on CentOS 7.
-Using SSH is a common method in Linux to remotely connect to your servers or desktops and is secured though dual key encryption.
-The data will always be encrypted but we can also add levels of host authentication into the mix so we can be sure that we are connecting to the host we think we are or “known_hosts”.
+Using SSH is a common method in Linux to remotely connect to your servers or desktops and is secured though dual key encryption remotely.
+The data will always be encrypted as will authentication.
+We can also add levels of host authentication into the mix so we can be sure that we are connecting to the host we think we are or “known_hosts” or SSH Known Hosts.
 Here we expand the known_hosts mechanism and expand to create a centralize your known_hosts file on CentOS 7

 The Server’s Public Key.

-The default behavior of the SSH client on SUSE Linux is to ask if you want to accept the Servers’s public key when you connect to a server that you do not already have their key in your store.
+The default behavior of the SSH client on most Linux distributions is to ask if you want to accept the Servers’s public key when you connect to a server that you do not already have their key in your store.
 If you accept the client will store the Server’s public key in the client’s personal keystore, ~/.ssh/known_hosts.
 The remote server then becomes known adding the the SSH Known Hosts of that user.
 Subsequent times that the user connects to this Server, as they already have its key, the user will not be prompted to store the key.
 The security behind this also mean if the user connects at a later date and the remote server shows another Public Key then connection is refused as the key is not trusted for that server.

 Risks with the Default Settings